tom-lord/temp/_posts/2017-12-11-10-More-New-Features-In-Ruby-2.5.md

 1/3 # => 0
 (1/3).class #=> Integer

-# In ruby 2.5, this line will `raise LoadError: cannot load such file -- mathn`
+# In Ruby v2.5, this line will `raise LoadError: cannot load such file -- mathn`
 # (Unless you also install the deprecated `mathn` gem.)
 require 'mathn'
 1/3 # => (1/3)